 - accommodation near Dürnkrut: 60€

-We arrived early morning to the small town of Dürnkrut where we left the car at the train station and travelled by train to Breclav (Czech Republic).
-From here we paddled down the river until we reached Dürnkrut.
+We arrived early morning in the small town of Dürnkrut, where we left the car at the train station and traveled by train to Breclav (Czech Republic).
+From here, we paddled down the river until we reached Dürnkrut.
 The train station in Dürnkrut is only 800 meters away from the riverbank, so it’s easy to reach.
-We chose to spend the night in the area, and after so many hours paddling, we slept like babies.
+We chose to spend the night in the area, and after so much paddling, we slept like babies.